Kim-Ward/as-masterclass/solutions.md

 ### Example 1:
 * The use of R's `string` object when working with ciphertext keys and messages, while "obviously" the correct choice at first, turned out to cause lots of problems (things didn't work "as they should", since R assumes strings represent words or phrases).
 * If the code was rewritten it might be better to use a character vector containing individual letters as the central way to store ciphertext information.
-* But then again, this might cause its own problems such as increading the work needed for manual input of messages.
+* But then again, this might cause its own problems such as increasing the work needed for manual input of messages.
 * If written in Python, strings could handle everything neatly except the computationally inefficient one-time-pad generation.

 ### Example 2: